majorleaguetagpro/Rules/README.md

 ### Section 4 - Scheduling
 1. Matches are scheduled for Sunday by default for Majors and Monday by default for Minors.
-2. Games may not be rescheduled more than two days past the default gametime.
+2. Games may not be rescheduled more than four days past the default gametime, without CRC approval.
 3. Default times for matches will be based on an average of captains' desired start times as listed at the beginning of the season.
 4. The default time must be used if an alternative cannot be agreed upon.
 5. Changes from the default game time must be explicitly agreed upon in writing by the captain of each team.
 Once done, this becomes the new default day/time for that match.